phalcon-orphanage/docs/pt/reference/assets.rst

 Assets Management
 =================

-Phalcon\\Assets is a component that allows you to manage static resources such as CSS stylesheets or JavaScript libraries in a web application.
+:code:`Phalcon\Assets` is a component that allows you to manage static resources such as CSS stylesheets or JavaScript libraries in a web application.

 :doc:`Phalcon\\Assets\\Manager <../api/Phalcon_Assets_Manager>` is available in the services